aboedecker05/MIMS-O2Ar/README.md

 More detailed descriptions are in the R script "MIMS Paper Analyses.R"

 Libraries needed:
-lmodel2 - for reduced major axis regression broom - for interpreting model output rstatix - for stats interpretations tidyverse and ggpubr - for data visualization
+smatr - for standardized major axis regression rstatix - for stats interpretations tidyverse and ggpubr - for data visualization